 Programs of study are individually planned by the student and the advisory committee and take into consideration the students’ backgrounds, goals, and interests.
 Early in the program there may be little variation from a traditional undergraduate student’s program.
 As students progress in the program, clinical experiences and coursework are tailored to fit with their identified areas of inquiry.
 Graduate course work may be substituted for undergraduate required courses.
 For example, Early Entry students have substituted graduate level quantitative and interpretive research courses for the undergraduate research course, thereby gaining considerable more depth in research while undergraduates.
 Students have also exchanged undergraduate courses for graduate-level population coursework such as enrolling in a women’s health theory course instead of an undergraduate family/perinatal course.

 Early Entry students must be enrolled in the honors program, which provides an introduction to the research conducted by School of Nursing faculty and also a structure for introductory research experiences.
-For more information about the Honors Program, visit the BSN program page.
+Lean more about the Honors Program.

 Entering the PhD Program